A couple of things before we get started:

 - A SQL Server database, version 2005 or later

-Download both of those files to a safe location, then run the VersionSQL installer.
+Download and run the VersionSQL installer.
 After installation has completed, open SQL Server Management Studio and connect to your database.
-Verify that a "VersionSQL" now appears in the top menu bar.
+Verify that “VersionSQL” now appears in the top menu bar.

-If you’re connecting to anything more powerful than SQL Server Express, VersionSQL will ask you for the key file at some point.
-Have your ticket ready, please.
+If you’re connecting to anything more powerful than SQL Server Express, VersionSQL will automatically start a free trial.

 Choosing a Version Control System

 If you already have a version control system in place, just skip right on to the next section.

 If you’re new to the world of version control, welcome!
 Like any new field, at first there seems to be an overwhelming number of options.
 The simplest way to move forward is opening a GitHub account and creating a private repository there.
 Done that?
 The URL in your browser address bar is your “repository path”.
 Copy that to your clipboard; you’ll need it in a minute.

 In the Object Explorer pane, right-click on your database and select “Connect to Version Control” from the context menu.
 Paste in your repository path and click OK.
 VersionSQL will prompt you for your version control login credentials, either directly or through your web browser.
 Follow directions and in no time you’ll see a message confirming that VersionSQL is connected.

 Now we get to the fun part.
 The first time you commit, VersionSQL will ask if you want to send everything to version control.
 Click

 Yes and you’ll be off to the races.
 Sit back and enjoy the sensation of progress!
 (Or